 As of Dec.
-31, 2019, TCDRS was 89.4% funded in aggregate.
-The actuarial value of assets and actuarial liabilities totaled \$32.79 billion and \$36.67 billion, respectively.
-The fiduciary net position for pension benefits at year end 2019 and 2018 was \$33.83 billion and \$29.26 billion, respectively, an increase of \$4.57 billion (15.6%).
-The system also maintains a reserves position to help keep rates stable and to offset future adverse experience.
-TCDRS is funded at 92% when the reserves are considered.
+31, 2020, TCDRS was 87.2% funded in aggregate.
+The actuarial value of assets and liabilities totaled \$36.02 billion and \$41.29 billion, respectively.
+The fiduciary net position for pension benefits at year end in 2020 and 2019 was \$37.11 billion and \$33.83 billion, respectively.
+This is an increase of \$3.28 billion (9.7%).

+The system also maintains a reserves position to help keep rates stable and offset future adverse experience.
+TCDRS is funded at 90% when reserves are considered.

 TCDRS does not receive funding from the State of Texas.
 Each plan is funded by our employers, members and investment earnings.
 TCDRS has one of the most conservative funding policies in the nation, ensuring that our employers fund their plans responsibly.
-By paying 100% of their required contribution rate every year, employers are paying for their current employees' future benefits and are paying down any unfunded liabilities within 20 years.
-The weighted average amortization period of TCDRS plans is 11.3 years, one of the lowest in the state.
+By paying 100% of their required contribution rate every year, employers are funding their current employees' future benefits and are on track to pay down any liabilities within 20 years.

-TCDRS employers have tools to help manage their risk of providing benefits.
-More than one-third of TCDRS' participating employers make additional contributions over the required amounts in order to prefund benefits or to build up reserves within their plan to mitigate negative plan experience.
-Every year, each employer can adjust benefits and costs prospectively based on local workforce needs and budgets.
-This flexibility and local control is unique among public pension plans.
+More than one-third of TCDRS' participating employers make additional contributions over the required amounts to prefund benefits, pay down liabilities faster or build up reserves within their plan.
+Each year, employers can adjust benefits and costs prospectively based on their local workforce needs and budgets.
+This level of flexibility and local control is unique among public pension plans.